open-telemetry/opentelemetry-collector-contrib/processor/logratelimitprocessor/README.md

 on the opentelemetry-collector pods as you need to add a config for allowed_rate, this might be difficult to calculate in case of a daemonset deployment of the collector as how many pods of any service will be there on a Kubernetes node is not fixed (generally) so you might get high logs a combination of rate_limit_fields on one collector pod and maybe low number on other, this will disturb your calculation of allowed_rate, you might false drop logs.
-Ideally if you have a daemonset deployment strategy for collector then maybe add one more deployment (not daemonset, but k8s deployment) of collector and there you can have fair idea of allowed_rate and configure accordingly.
+Ideally if you have a daemonset deployment strategy for collector then next to that in pipeline maybe add one more deployment (not daemonset, but k8s deployment) of collector and there you can have fair idea of allowed_rate and configure accordingly.

 ### Example Config
 The following config is an example configuration for the logratelimit processor.
 It is configured with an allowed_rate of 30000 in an interval of `60 seconds` for each combination of mentioned rate_limit_fields array.